-Fair Value June 30, 2022 Strategy Unfunded Commitments Redemption Frequency Redemption Notice Period 00110 00, 2022 Oratogy Communication Troquonoy Notico Fonou Commingled funds \$ 184,116,621 These funds invest mostly in public domestic and international debt and equity securities.
-The commingled funds are held in partnership or trust format. \$- Range from weekly to 184 days 3-90 days notice Absolute return funds 64,022,562 Hedge funds looking to generate steady returns in the range of 7 to 12 percent with relatively low volatility and relatively low correlations to the equity markets. - Range from monthly to 3 years 10-184 days notice Private equity 129,309,171 Investments in leveraged buyout, distressed securities, real estate, and energy private limited partnership funds that are meant to generate long term returns similar to the US stock market but would also be expected to perform better in a market in which inflation is rapidly rising.
-65,599,119 N/A N/A Venture capital 93,618,285 Investments in privately held start up and or fast growing companies expected to generate returns above traditional equity markets.
-13,425,413 N/A N/A Total \$ 471,066,639 \$ 79,024,532
+Fair Value June 30, 2023 Strategy Unfunded Commitments Redemption Frequency Redemption Notice Period Commingled funds \$ 221,009,419 These funds invest mostly in public domestic and international debt and equity securities.
+The commingled funds are held in partnership or trust format. \$- Range from weekly to 184 days 3-90 days notice Absolute return funds 53,445,038 Hedge funds looking to generate steady returns in the range of 7 to 12 percent with relatively low volatility and relatively low correlations to the equity markets.
+9,000,000 Range from monthly to 3 years 10-184 days notice Private equity 139,788,792 Investments in leveraged buyout, distressed securities, real estate, and energy private limited partnership funds that are meant to generate long term returns similar to the US stock market but would also be expected to perform better in a market in which inflation is maintening.
+76,911,102 N/A N/A Venture capital 81,030,013 rapidly rising.
+Investments in privately held start up and or fast growing companies expected to generate returns above traditional equity markets.
+13,292,211 N/A N/A Total \$ 495,273,262 \$ 99,203,313